 Spring: April 4-May 17

-Starting in 2014, an archery-only hunt will be held for black bear.
+An archery-only hunt is held for black bear each year.
 The hunt is limited to areas west of U.S. Hwy.
 27, excluding the Big South Fork National River & Recreation Area.
 The use of dogs and bait are prohibited.
 The limit is one bear.
 Cubs (75 lbs. or less) or sows with cubs at their side are off-limits.

-Wild boar can be found in Scott County in the Big South Fork National River & Recreation Area, the North Cumberland WMA, and some private lands.
+Wild boar can be found in Scott County in the Big South Fork National River & Recreation Area and the North Cumberland WMA.
 Tennessee regulations require a landowner permit before feral boar can be killed on private lands.
 On public lands, there is a hunting season for feral boar.
 The North Cumberland Wildlife Management Area and the Big South Fork National River & Recreation Area remain two of the last places in Tennessee where hunters can legally hunt feral boar.
 The hunting season on each parcel of property coincides with the statewide deer hunting seasons.
 In the Big South Fork, the season continues after deer season closes, until the last day of February.
 A $5 permit is required and can be purchased from several vendors around the park.

 RESOURCES: Purchase a permit

 A variety of small game and upland bird species can be hunted in Tennessee.
-Here is a list of 2014 seasons, as provided by the Tennessee Wildlife Resources Agency:
+Here is a list of 2020 seasons:

 Animals that can be hunted year-round with no bag limits include: raccoon, armadillo, beaver, coyote, sparrow, groundhog, nutria, pigeon, starling and striped skunk.

 A variety of fur-bearing animals can be hunted with no limit (the exception being bobcat, which has a one-per-day limit).
-The season dates are Nov.
-15 – Feb.
-28. Those are: bobcat, fox, mink, muskrat, otter, spotted skunk and weasel.
+Those are: bobcat, fox, mink, muskrat, otter, spotted skunk and weasel.

 For a complete list of Tennessee’s waterfowl seasons and regulations, click here.